 Legal and Medical Transcription Services Require CJIS and HIPAA Compliance

-Transcription companies working on medical files must be HIPAA (Health Insurance Portability and Accountability Act) compliant to protect patient privacy.
+Transcription companies working on medical files must comply with HIPAA (Health Insurance Portability and Accountability Act) to protect patient privacy.

 Companies transcribing legal or law enforcement files for criminal law enforcement agencies must be CJIS (Criminal Justice Information Services) compliant.
 The FBI oversees the CJIS program, and companies must adhere to strict security guidelines when accessing or being privy to criminal files.